 In other words, those with damaged credit can still qualify for a loan, but they may have to pay a higher interest rate.
 Borrowers with a high credit score (but not guaranteed) to obtain the lowest mortgage rates available.
 Meanwhile, those with a lower score could be approved at a higher interest rate.
 Remember: the higher your loan rate, the more you'll pay over the course of the loan.

 Buyers with low credit often opt for a Federal Housing Administration (FHA) loan.
 FHA loans are designed to act as “helper loans” to those who earn enough to pay a monthly mortgage, but lack the long-term credit history that would prove they are low-risk borrowers.

 As a result, FHA loans are often approved for borrowers with lower credit scores and they may require smaller down payments than conventional loans.
-Buyers with a credit score of 580 or above may be eligible for a home loan with a 3.5 percent down payment; buyers who are approved for a loan despite a credit score below 580 may pay 10 percent down at closing.

 Because FHA borrowers are considered to be higher risk, the FHA requires that buyers purchase mortgage insurance at the time of closing; buyers will also pay mortgage insurance monthly over the course of the loan.